eneerge/CIS-Windows-Server-2022/README.md

 On recurring runs, the script skips creating an admin user and does not prompt for a password.
 This allows it to run without any interaction.
 The script can be set up as a scheduled task or you can configure your RMM software to kick off the process at an interval of your choosing.

 ## Logging
 The script produces the following logs.
 The logs are written to the location the script is run from.
-By default this will be C:\users\<username>:
 - CommandsReport.txt - This records the output of running Windows commands to import the local security policy
 - PoliciesApplied.txt - This records the policies that were specified in the $ExecutionList
 - PolicyChangesMade.txt - This records all of the changes that the script applied.
 It only records what changed and not what the script was configured to change.
 IE: If you already had a CIS setting in place, it will not record that change - only the CIS settings this script altered.